Muneeb077/Muneeb077/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Canada.

-- :telescope: I am a third-year student at Memorial University of Newfoundland, currently pursuing my undergraduate degree in Computer Science.
+- :telescope: I am a fourth-year student at Memorial University of Newfoundland, currently pursuing my undergraduate degree in Computer Science.

 - :seedling: Learning more about the Cloud computing and AWS.